FransBouma/IgcsConnector/README.md

 the camera path nodes the camera path is currently in.
 This way you can add powerful effects along your camera paths like dynamic depth of field, fog or any other ReShade effect you have at your disposal.

-If you don't want to record reshade effects, you can disable it by unchecking the *Record ReShade state with camera nodes* checkbox in the addon's settings in the ReShade overlay.
+If you don't want to record ReShade effects, you can disable it by unchecking the *Record ReShade state with camera nodes* checkbox in the addon's settings in the ReShade overlay.

 This all might sound complicated, so let's go through a tutorial.

-#### How to record and playback reshade efffects along a camera path
+#### How to record and playback ReShade efffects along a camera path

 Say you created a camera path with four nodes and have no ReShade effects active.
-Playing back this camera path will change no effect within reshade.
+Playing back this camera path will change no effect within ReShade.
 Now you want to add some Depth of Field starting at node two and ending at the end.
 Open the camera path window in the IGCS Client at the bottom and move to node two on the path.
 Now go to the game window and open ReShade and enable the Depth of Field shader you want to use, e.g. Cinematic DOF.
 Use manual focusing and set up the focus and blur settings the way you like it for that node.
 To store the ReShade state for this node, go back to the camera path window and click the pencil icon next to the node.

 When you move to node three and four you'll see the Depth of Field shader is now also active for these nodes.
 What's left is to setup the focus and blur for node three and four.
-So in the camera path window move to node three and go back to the reshade window and change the Depth of Field focus and blur so it's correct for where the camera should be focusing on.
+So in the camera path window move to node three and go back to the ReShade window and change the Depth of Field focus and blur so it's correct for where the camera should be focusing on.
 When you're done, go back to the camera path window and click the pencil icon again to update the camera path node.